DreamLab/VmShepherd/docs/user/drivers/index.rst

 Drivers
 =======

-Vmshepherd is designed to cover most of functionalities by drivers.
+VmShepherd is designed to cover most of its functionalities by separable drivers.
-It is easy to change some logic by writing your own driver and use it.
+It is easy to change some logic by writing your own driver and using it.

 Entry points
 ------------

-To make easier to create and use other drivers without code changes within VmShepherd itself, python entry point mechanizm are being used (https://packaging.python.org/specifications/entry-points/).
+To make it easier to create and use other drivers without code changes within VmShepherd itself, python's entry point mechanism are used (https://packaging.python.org/specifications/entry-points/).

 Entry points for drivers:

-1. vmshepherd.driver.iaas - IaaS Driver
+1. ``vmshepherd.driver.iaas`` - IaaS Driver
-2. vmshepherd.driver.presets - Preset Driver
+2. ``vmshepherd.driver.presets`` - Preset Driver
-3. vmshepherd.driver.runtime - Runtime Driver
+3. ``vmshepherd.driver.runtime`` - Runtime Driver
-4. vmshepherd.driver.healthcheck - Healthcheck Driver
+4. ``vmshepherd.driver.healthcheck`` - Healthcheck Driver

-Config example for IaaS Driver:
+Config example for an IaaS Driver:

 .. code-block:: yaml
-   :emphasize-lines: 3,5

     iaas:
       driver: DummyIaasDriver
       driver_arg_1: val1
       driver_arg_2: val2

-Search rules for entry points are vmshepherd.driver.{name}.
-IaaS Driver with name DummyIaasDriver will be searched in vmshepherd.driver.iaas entrypoint.
+Search rules for entry points are ``vmshepherd.driver.{name}``.
+IaaS Driver with a name ``DummyIaasDriver`` will be searched in the ``vmshepherd.driver.iaas`` entrypoint.

 Iaas Driver
 -----------

-IaaS Driver gives abstraction layer which unifies API methods making easier to use many IaaS providers.
+IaaS Driver provides abstraction layer which unifies API methods, making it easier to use many IaaS providers.

 Implemented IaaS Drivers:

-    1. DummyIaasDriver - iaas simulation driver
+    1. ``DummyIaasDriver`` - iaas simulation driver
-    2. OpenStackDriver - asyncopenstackclient library wrapper
+    2. ``OpenStackDriver`` - asyncopenstackclient library wrapper

 .. toctree::